Protected chaos in a topological lattice: Results

 \subsubsection{Edge scroll attenuation and total number of double scrolls}

 Saliently, topological signatures in Chua oscillators lattices also manifest in the scroll pattern of the oscillator dynamics.
 Since each isolated Chua oscillator exhibits double scroll dynamics by default, the number of double scrolls across all $2N$ oscillators would signify the extent of oscillator independence i.e. lack of correlation.
-Plotted in Fig.~\ref{figScrollMap}a is the number of double scrolls in a chain with $2N=16$ Chua oscillators, in the parameter space of inductance values $L_a$ and $L_b$.
-We identify three main classes of behavior: the all-double scroll class (green region), the all-single scroll class (red region), as well as the transitional ``mixed'' class (various shades of blue) with both double and single scrolls coexisting.
-Interestingly, the double/mixed class boundary in this parameter space plot almost coincides with the topological boundary shown earlier in Fig.~\ref{figPhasediag}, although the very small all single (red) parameter region represents distinct new behavior.
+Plotted in Figure~\ref{figScrollMap}a is the number of double scrolls in a chain with $2N=16$ Chua oscillators, in the parameter space of inductance values $L_a$ and $L_b$.
+We identify three main classes of behavior: the all-double scroll class (green region), the all-single scroll class (red region), as well as the transitional `mixed' class (various shades of blue) with both double and single scrolls coexisting.
+Interestingly, the double/mixed class boundary in this parameter space plot almost coincides with the topological boundary shown earlier in Figure~\ref{figPhasediag}, although the very small all single (red) parameter region represents distinct new behavior.

-To understand the suggestive topological origin of the scroll patterns, we provide a visual illustration of the scrolls in Fig.~\ref{figScrollMap}b.
-Plotted are the chaotic portraits (defined in Fig.~\ref{figPhasediag}b) for all the $2N=16$ oscillators, for representative parameters in each class (green, blue, red), as indicated by the white stars in Fig.~\ref{figScrollMap}a.
+To understand the suggestive topological origin of the scroll patterns, we provide a visual illustration of the scrolls in Figure~\ref{figScrollMap}b.
+Plotted are the chaotic portraits (defined in Figure~\ref{figPhasediag}b) for all the $2N=16$ oscillators, for representative parameters in each class (green, blue, red), as indicated by the white stars in Figure~\ref{figScrollMap}a.
 Notably, as we reduce $L_b$ and $L_a$, the double scrolls near the ends of the lattice generally tend to attenuate significantly, such that they become single scrolls.
 The extent of single scroll penetration increases as $L_a,L_b\rightarrow 0$ towards the red region, which is also deep inside the topological region found earlier.
 (For additional examples, see Section VI in the Supporting Information.)